 Please discuss this with a conservation officer to get their initial view.
 Proposals for the building should seek to preserve and enhance the character of the building and its setting.
 Some alterations or extensions to listed buildings may also require planning permission.

-Applications for alterations are made on special listed building consent forms to us.
 We will consult with Historic England and special amenity groups, where necessary, before deciding the application.
 More information is available on the Historic England website.

 Policy 119 of the Dacorum Borough Local Plan 1991-2011 provides the basis for considering all listed building applications.
 This is consistent with advice in PPG15 (Planning and the Historic Environment).
 If you are unhappy with our decision, then you have a right of appeal to the secretary of state.